KouraThatOneGuy/Most-Random-Stuff/README.md

 Hi I'm KoKo.

-If you read this you're gay.
+If you read this you're great.